 The medieval seer Nostradamus was born in the town.
 Nostradamus’ birth home, now a private residence, was part of St Rémy’s ramparts.
 After saving a cousin of Catherine de Medici, the reputation of the astrologer/ doctor/would-be seer soared.
 His most famous work, Les Prophéties (1555), which aimed to predict the future, remains popular and controversial.
 Above the doorway at 10 Boulevard Mirabeau, a contemporary trompe d’oeil mural captures a pensive Nostradamus standing at an open window, contemplating the village scene below.
-Wonder what he’d make of his home town now?
+Wonder what he’d make of his hometown now?
 Learn more about St Rémy history here.

 Vincent Van Gogh followed his dream to Arles, in Provence, where he hoped to create an artistic colony.
-The dream did not materialize, and his mental state deteriorated.
+The plan did not materialize, and his mental state deteriorated.
 On May 8, 1889, he took the short train ride from Arles to St Remy with Reverend Salles, where he committed himself to the asylum Saint-Paul-de-Mausole and into the care of Dr Théophile Peyron.
-The 30-room facility was not full, so Vincent was allowed two rooms, a bedroom and a space that he used as a studio.
+The 30-room facility was not full, so Vincent was allowed two rooms, a bedroom and a space he used as a studio.

 For fans of Roman history, there are the well-preserved ruins of the city of Glanum and, next to it, two towering Roman monuments.